Skip to main content

 Aside from getting the timing right, health also plays an important role in getting pregnant.

-“Quitting smoking, limiting alcohol intake, getting adequate rest and exercise, along with eating a nutritionally balanced diet, rich in antioxidants are some of the natural ways in which you can help boost fertility,” advises Dr Meletiou.
+“Quitting smoking, limiting alcohol intake, getting adequate rest and exercise, along with eating a nutritionally balanced diet rich in antioxidants are some natural ways in which you can help boost fertility,” advises Dr Meletiou.

 fertility | Longevity LIVEEmotional Wellbeing

-Besides being an advocate for emotional wellbeing when trying to conceive, Dr. Meletiou is a firm believer that the properties of natural remedies can play a significant role in the struggle of infertility.
+Besides being an advocate for emotional wellbeing when trying to conceive, Dr. Meletiou is a firm believer that the properties of natural remedies can play a significant role in the struggle with infertility.

 One such natural remedy may be our indigenous, Rooibos tea.

-Adele du Toit, spokesperson for the SA Rooibos Council (SARC) refers to several papers that point to how Rooibos could benefit reproductive health in both men and women.
+Adele du Toit, spokesperson for the SA Rooibos Council (SARC) refers to various papers that point to how Rooibos could benefit reproductive health in both men and women.

 What is Rooibos?